 Come join us as we fry pancakes over a woodland bonfire, dip our toes in the lake, count snails in the rain, pick strawberries, cycle along woodland paths, swing in a hammock, and slide down a snowy hill.

 We believe that Nature is essential for the health and growth of little ones.
-We learn practical skills on how to have safe adventures outside.
+Each day we learn new outdoor skills to have safe adventures outside.
 Our goal is to learn respect for our beautiful planet, for each other and for ourselves as we observe the natural world around us.

 Forest Littles is an excellent introduction for children who will join Waldspielgruppe or Waldkindergarten when they are older.